Gian Luca Mazzella

 Taurasi Riserva DOCG.
-Critics compared Paterico to Brunello di Montalcino Case Basse di Gianfranco Soldera and the Barolo Monfortino by Giacomo Conterno,.
+Critics immediately compared Paterico to Brunello di Montalcino Case Basse di Gianfranco Soldera and the Barolo Monfortino by Giacomo Conterno,.
 Gian Luca Mazzella was named "winemaker of the year". and among the best 100 wineries of Italy.

-Gian Luca Mazzella has been a consultant for various realities within the wine sector, and sometimes also for other sectors as well as for European television industry.
+Gian Luca Mazzella has been a consultant for various realities within the wine sector, and sometimes also for other sectors.
 As a journalist, Mazzella has worked for European newspapers and magazines, as editor, columnist or feature writer, sometimes under a pseudonym.

 Mazzella has also conducted historic wine tastings.